 - Use a Service like LastPass: LastPass and other comparable services will generate complex usernames and passwords, then store them securely for users.

 - Use AVS & Delivery Confirmation: AVS compares the delivery address’ zip code against the billing address supplied by the issuer, while Delivery Confirmation shows that the package was delivered to the shipping address.

-- Ask for the card security code: Providing this three-digit code suggests that the person using the card probably has the card in their possession.
+- Ask for the card security code: Providing this three-digit code suggests that the person using the card probably has the card in his possession.

 - Take Advantage of 3D Secure Technology: Cardholders and merchants can opt-in to this program.
 Essentially a PIN code for card-not-present transactions, 3D Secure asks the cardholder to make up a passcode, which must then be entered for any online sale.

-- Turn to Third-Party, Multilayer Solutions: In-house fraud prevention can rarely compete with outsourced.
+- Turn to Third-Party, Multilayer Solutions: In-house fraud prevention can rarely compete with outsourced resources.
 However, just one service isn’t enough—merchants need different solutions for different threats, including other criminal fraud attack sources like affiliate fraud and friendly fraud.